Ibis the Invincible

 Ibis the Invincible (also Ibis the Mystic) is the name of two superheroes appearing in American comic books first published by Fawcett Comics, then Charlton Comics in 1955, and then DC Comics beginning in the 1970s.
 In 2022, the character also is published by Antarctic Press within Exciting Comics.
 Like many magician superheroes introduced in the Golden Age of Comics, Ibis owes much to the popular comic strip character Mandrake the Magician.

 Within Fawcett Comics and later DC Comics publication, the original Ibis was ancient Egyptian prince and magician Amentep.
-An acolyte of Thoth, he bears the "Ibistick", a powerful magical wand capable of only being used for good.
-While making sporadic appearances in some titles, Amentep is established as an accomplished magician and a ally of the Wizard Shazam and the Marvel Family.
+An acolyte of Thoth, he bears the Ibistick, a powerful magical wand that can only be used for good.
+While making sporadic appearances in some titles, Amentep is established as an accomplished magician and an ally of the Wizard Shazam and the Marvel Family.
 The second Ibis and successor to Amentep is Daniel Khalifa, a high-school student and descendant of magician pharaohs, granting him magical potential.
 He is chosen by a dying Amentep to succeed him as the next Ibis due to his heritage.
 In the character's portrayal in Exciting Comics, Amentep is a composite character renamed simply Ibis although he retains a similar appearance and connection to love interest Taia, now a priest of Anubis.
 Ibis is reincarnated in the modern era as Daniel Khalifa (older than his prior depictions) and encounters an aged Taia, who reveals his true nature and Ibistick.
 Now with the memory of his past life and restoring Taia's youth, he battles the forces of evil while resuming his relationship with Taia.